gcornetta/gwWrapper/README.md

 </p>

 <p align="justify">
 Fig. 1 depicts the cloud architecture and services to allow outgoing requests from the Pi-Gateway to the internet.
+Observe that the <b>Fab Lab Gateway</b> is a router/firewall that belongs to the enterprise network.
+It is not part of the Fab Lab infrastructure and is managed by the our University network administrators.
 </p>

 <figure>